Georgie Tapps

-Georgie Tapps (born Mortimer Alphonse Becker; 1907–1997) was an American tap dancer.
+Georgie Tapps (born Mortimer Alphonse Becker; 1911–1997) was an American tap dancer.
 He appeared in a number of films and Broadway productions.
 He was known for his repertoire of ballet-tap and toured the vaudeville circuit during the 1930s and 1940s, performing in many cabarets and nightclubs.

 Early life

-Mortimer Alphonse Becker was born in 1907 in New York City.
+Mortimer Alphonse Becker was born on November 6, 1911, in Washington Heights, New York.
 At the age of seven, his dancing at a church benefit was noticed by a theatrical producer who offered him a scholarship to study ballet.
 He received a three-year dance scholarship from choreographer Ned Wayburn.
 Upon its completion, Wayburn offered to sign the 10-year-old Becker to a twenty-year contract, but the offer was rejected by his parents.

 When he was 16, he performed at a club in New York City.
 The club's owner called him "Georgie Tapps".
 However, a 1945 article in Dance Magazine credits New York politician Sol Bloom with suggesting the nickname.